zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 - Fixed ability to do big attacks for factions that were defeated before
 - Fixed Destroy Artillery minor error about event handler
 - Fixed Rivals tasks inability to work if there are no buildings in town
-- Fixed logic pitfall where player's civilian car could be bomb-planted by Rivials in their activity zone
+- Fixed logic pitfall where player's civilian car could be sould be charged with explosive by Rivials in their activity zone
 - Fixed rebel AA sell price exploit
 - Fixed rare case when squad leader belongings weren't deleted after some time after intel search action
 - Fixed non-removable pallets from Deliver Supplies mission